Effective September 1, 2012

 To be globally competitive, NC State must attract the world’s best undergraduate and graduate students and provide them with cutting-edge education that prepares them for leadership roles in a complex global society.
 Effective academic planning is essential for achieving this goal.

-In order to meet the criteria for effective academic program planning at NC State, the Council of Deans will be charged with the ultimate responsibility of recommending to the Provost those new program proposals (both on-campus and distance education) that should be further developed through the existing planning and approval process and for making recommendations relative to planning priority as requested by UNC-GA.
+In order to meet the criteria for effective academic program planning at NC State, the Council of Deans will be charged with the ultimate responsibility of recommending to the Provost those new program proposals (both on-campus and distance education) that should be further developed through the existing planning and approval process and for making recommendations relative to planning priority as requested by the UNC System Office (UNC SO).

 Process for requesting authorization to plan and prioritization of new degree programs will include:

-Prior to beginning preparation of the required documentation, please contact the Graduate School (George Hodge at email@example.com) or Division of Academic & Student Affairs (Barbara Kirby at firstname.lastname@example.org) to obtain the most current electronic copy of the “Request to Plan” [or click on the above form title] and to obtain an assigned proposal tracking number.
+Prior to beginning preparation of the required documentation, please contact the Graduate School (Peter Harries at firstname.lastname@example.org) or Division of Academic and Student Affairs (Bret Smith at email@example.com) to obtain the most current electronic copy of the “Request to Plan” [or click on the above form title] and to obtain an assigned proposal tracking number.

 Planning documents received in the Office of the Provost on or before September 1st* will be evaluated during the second Council of Deans meeting in September and those received on or before February 1st being evaluated during the second Council of Deans meeting in February.

-The recent practice at UNC-GA has been to ask the campus to prioritize requests for new degree programs.
+The recent practice at the UNC SO has been to ask the campus to prioritize requests for new degree programs.
 In addition to evaluating requests to plan during the September and February Council of Deans meeting, the Council will also recommend to the Provost the University’s priorities relative to new degree programs.
-It is important to recognize that: 1) this is advisory to the Provost, 2) the priority may change as new programs are proposed and/or approved by UNC-GA, and 3) this priority ranking is advisory to UNC-GA and may or may not dictate planning at the UNC-Board of Governors level.
+It is important to recognize that: 1) this is advisory to the Provost, 2) the priority may change as new programs are proposed and/or approved by UNC SO, and 3) this priority ranking is advisory to UNC SO and may or may not dictate planning at the UNC Board of Governors level.

 Guiding principles to be used to inform development and prioritization of new degree programs

-- Consistent with our mission and niche in the UNC-GA system.
+- Consistent with our mission and niche in the UNC system.